TamerinTECH/claude-code-images-mcp/README.md

 ## Disclaimer

 This project is provided by TamerinTECH GmbH as open source.
-It is not an official product of Anthropic, Microsoft, or Azure.
+It is not an official product of Anthropic, Google, Microsoft, or Azure.
 Use at your own risk.
-You are responsible for your Azure OpenAI usage and costs.
+You are responsible for your API usage and costs (Google Gemini or Azure OpenAI).
 No warranty.

 ## License